CoreMedia/coremedia-globallink-connect-integration/docs/release/manual-test-steps.md

     1. The icon should be a warning sign
 6. Double-click the workflow
     1. Field "Current Task" should be “Download error”
-    2. In section "More", a download link for the broken XLIFF should be shown under "Issue Details"
+    2. In the section "More", a download link for the broken XLIFF should be shown under "Issue Details"
 7. Click the XLIFF download link
     1. Both the XLIFF and an issue details text file should be included
 8. Click "Accept Task" and "Next Step"